cboehme/picavista/README.md

 Pica Vista is a browser extension for displaying PICA+ library records nicely formatted in the browser.
 The extension is built as a web extension and works in Firefox and Google Chrome.
+It is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/pica-vista/gneoojoegjddgibaljfnnddojmjnokgp).

 ## How are PICA+ records recognized?